Driving Lessons in Knoxville

 Safeway Driving School was established in 1943 by William E. “Bill” Love.
 Safeway had been successfully teaching the behind the wheel portion since its beginning.
 Drive-Rite Driving School started as a division of Safeway in 1989.
 Drive-Rite was a division that was developed to focus more on the classroom aspect of teaching driving.
 Drive-Rite allowed the addition of other types of classes for individuals with learning disabilities, court referral, knowledge and skills assessment, as well as fleet services safety training classes.

 Craig attended East Tennessee State University in Johnson City, TN.
 He majored in business finance.
 While at ETSU he was active in Sigma Nu fraternity.
 After college he worked for Nation Wide Driver Improvement Services Inc. before starting to work with Safeway Driving School.
-He had to train with AAA in Louisville, KY to be able to be an instructor.
-There his instructor trainers were Charles A. Butler and Dr. Francis C. Kenel of AAA.
-Craig says, “Training under Dr. Kenel is, in my opinion, very valuable as he was a consultant in developing many modern safe driving programs and manuals.”
+He did his training with AAA in Louisville, KY to be able to be an instructor.
+His instructor trainers were Charles A. Butler and Dr. Francis C. Kenel of AAA.
+Craig says, “Training under Dr. Kenel is, in my opinion, was very valuable as he was a consultant in developing many modern safe driving programs and manuals.”
 “Dr. Frank, as he is referred to, also consulted on our own states (TN) driving handbook.”
 Craig is married to Sheri Smith for 20 years.
 They attend Redemption Church International where he is over the Service Department.
-They have three children and three grandchildren.
+They have three children and four grandchildren.